Part 4: Resources

 Drops a bunch of great rewards, and is the main source of Biometric Selectors.

-Work through as much as you can each week, stopping at Floor 35 once you get there.
+Work through as much as you can each week, even past Floor 35 is good for farming tokens.

 Heroic Quest